Employee Assistance Programme

 Essex Adult Social Care Market - funded

 The Council has a strategic ambition to drive up quality in the market and to work more closely and collaboratively with fewer suppliers.
-The intention is to develop a partnership approach with key providers, to align with future alliance working.
-To achieve this, the council is working to increase the proportion of work placed with framework providers, in particular with tier 1 providers, and reduce the volume of placements with the spot market.
-As the capacity of the framework providers grows, the council will move care packages away from the spot market focussing initially on the lower quality spot provision.
+The intention is to develop a partnership approach with key strategic providers, to align with future alliance working.
+To achieve this, the Council is working to increase the proportion of work placed with framework providers, in particular with tier 1 providers, and reduce the volume of placements made with the spot market.

-Pilots are underway to investigate new ways in working with contracted domiciliary providers to explore approaches such as outcome-based commissioning and embedding a reablement ethos as part of care delivery, as well as increasing supply in hard to source areas.
-In addition to this the council is investigating technical solutions to automate sourcing and flow for this market.
+Pilots are underway to investigate new ways of working with contracted domiciliary providers to explore approaches such as outcome-based commissioning and embedding a reablement ethos as part of care delivery, as well as increasing supply in hard to source areas.
+In addition to this, the Council is investigating technical solutions to automate sourcing and flow for this market.

 Key risks that will need to be managed over the next two years include: